 - 1x RJ-45 COM (serial)

-My favorite thing about this little box is that it is 100% solid state and fan-less!
+Our favorite thing about this little box is that it is 100% solid state… No fans!!!
 It doesn’t make even a tiniest noise during operations.
 It’s perfect for home use and very affordable.
-Get it here!

 - 2x USB 2.0 ports